TelloViz/Kingdom-Coinquest/README.md

 <h2 id="EquipmentCardHeader" align='center'><b><u>Equipment Cards (numbered suits)</u></b></h2>

 <p align='center'>
 These cards represent weapons and armor.
 The <a href="#QuartermasterHeader">Quartermaster</a> prepares these resources for use by your Peasant or Knight.
 The value of the card influences its effect and preparation cost.
+Equip an Equipment Card to your Peasant to allow him to attack on a future play move.
+The Peasant can attack for the value indicated on the Equipment Card.
+Likewise, equip your Equipment Card to a Knight, to add that cards value in defense to your Knight.
+Use the Knight do defend your King.
+More information can be found in the section on "Attack Play Move"
 </p>

 ---